2 Live Jews: Style

-2 Live Jews' original rhyming style involved hip hop lyrics typical of the golden age hip hop of the early 1990s, but included sung and non-hip hop tunes.
+2 Live Jews' original rhyming style incorporated hip hop lyrics typical of the golden age hip hop of the early 1990s, mixed with singing and traditional Jewish music.
 Its lyrics tended toward cliché or stereotypical Ashkenazi Jewish topics.
 In keeping with Jewish stereotypes the duo's lyrics are full of Yiddish words, often unknown to most non-Yiddish speakers.
-Despite Moisha and Irving's ages, they adopted haggard voices for effect.
+Despite Moisha and Irving's true ages, they adopted haggard voices for effect.

 History

 2 Live Jews released its debut album, As Kosher as They Wanna Be, in 1990.
 The name of the group and the album were spoofs of 2 Live Crew's 1989 hit album, As Nasty as They Wanna Be.
 With songs such as "Oy!
 It's So Humid" (a parody of 2 Live Crew's hit "Me So Horny"), "Young Jews be Proud," and "Shake Your Tuchas" (which borrowed liberally from KC and the Sunshine Band's "(Shake, Shake, Shake) Shake Your Booty"), the album was a success and launched 2 Live Jews into the spotlight.
+Billboard magazine reviewed the album as "funny all the way through.
+It might not age well, but the first listening is hilarious and the raps are better than one could reasonably expect."
+The duo appeared on MTV, Regis and Kathie Lee, and other media outlets.

 As Kosher as They Wanna Be was the duo's most successful and popular album.
 2 Live Jews released four others.
-Fiddling With Tradition (1991), a hip-hop reworking of the 1964 musical, Fiddler on the Roof; it got only minor attention and was not a successful.
+Fiddling With Tradition (1991), a hip-hop reworking of the 1964 musical, Fiddler on the Roof; it got only minor attention and was not a success.
 2 Live Jews released Disco Jews in 1994, and Christmas Jews in 1998.
 On VH1, the duo guest-starred as talking heads for the special "40 Least Hip Hop Moments."
 In 2005, Moisha and Irving released a greatest-hits album, The Worst of 2 Live Jews...the Best of the Shticks.
+In 2010 they released the single "What's with the Pants".